wojtekmach/mini_repo/README.md

   * Hosting of multiple repositories and mirrors

-    NimbleHex exposes following URLs for API and repository access:
+    MiniRepo exposes following URLs for API and repository access:

       * http://some_url/api/<repo>